matthew-townson/towertrack/readme.md

 docker-compose --profile dev up --build
 ```

+This runs the app on port `5173` and will reload whenever changes are made to files

 ## Setup

 When running for the first time, an admin user is created with a random 8 alphanumeric password.